-It’s generally recommended to have a professional inspection twice a year, but here are some things you can check on your own.
+It’s generally recommended to have a professional inspection every 2 years, but here are some things you can check on your own.
 We recommend that you check these 10 things every three to six months.
 If problems are not addressed with regular maintenance and service, your warranty could become void.
+For more information

 1. Watch and Listen to the Door While it’s Moving

 You can actually check your garage door yourself by listening to the door when it is opening and closing.